dispatchrabbi/trackbear/docs/env.md

 This is a list of the environment variables that Trackbear requires.
 Any environment variable that has a default value of "(not set)" must be set in the *.env* file before Trackbear will run.
 All the others will default to the given value if not set once the app is running, in _server/lib/env.ts_.

+> **Do not quote any string values in your .env file if you are using regular `docker run`!** The quotes will not be stripped away and will be considered part of the string.

 ## Container options

+These are only needed for working with the Docker Compose files.

 | Variable | Default | Notes |
 | --- | --- | --- |
 | `CERTS_VOLUME_DIR` | (not set) | This directory will be mounted in the container at `/certs`.
 The app will look for TLS keys and certificates here. |